-The bill EHB 1602 amends Washington's liquor licensing laws to enhance food service options for domestic breweries and microbreweries.
-Key provisions include a waiver for annual licensing fees for these establishments during a specified 12-month period, contingent upon meeting certain conditions.
-The bill allows breweries and microbreweries to subcontract food service requirements, enabling them to offer food without directly providing it.
-Additionally, it establishes guidelines for selling bottled beer at farmers markets and permits mobile food units to operate on brewery premises, provided they are separated from alcohol storage.
-The state board of health is also tasked with adopting rules to allow dogs on the premises of breweries and microbreweries that do not provide food service.
+The bill amends Washington's liquor licensing laws to enhance food service options for domestic breweries and microbreweries.
+It introduces a waiver for annual licensing fees for these establishments during a specified 12-month period, contingent upon meeting certain conditions.
+Additionally, breweries and microbreweries are allowed to subcontract food service requirements, enabling them to comply with licensing conditions for beer and wine restaurants without directly providing food.
+The bill also establishes guidelines for selling bottled beer at farmers markets and permits mobile food units on brewery premises, provided they are separated from alcohol storage areas.
+Furthermore, it tasks the state board of health with adopting rules to allow dogs in breweries that do not provide food service.

 Engrossed Bill: 66.24.240, 66.24.244, 66.24.320, 66.24.410, 66.04.010